Kane-R/Kanes-JavaScript-Quiz/README.md

 https://kane-r.github.io/Kanes-JavaScript-Quiz/

+# Use-cases to be Solved (user story format)

-AS A coding bootcamp student I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers.
+AS as someone wanting to learn JavaScript I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers.

 GIVEN I am taking a code quiz
 WHEN I click the start button